A Yazidi Survivor's Struggle Shows The Pain That Endures After ISIS Attack

 "Just as Yazidis suffer from the genocide, from everything they've lost and from displacement, they suffer from the promises of the local governments and the international community," he says.
 "We no longer believe in anything."

-Sangar Khaleel contributed to this story from Irbil.
+Sangar Khaleel contributed to this story from Irbil in the Kurdistan Region of Iraq.